marklauter/marklauter/README.md

 I participated in the engineering co-op program at Tampa Electric.
 Before finishing my two-year degree, TeCom, a sister company of Tampa Electric, hired me.
 That was around 1993.

-Since then I've worked for early internet startups (late 90s), IoT and GIS startups, early AI and machine vision startups, and fin-tech.
+Since then I've worked for early internet startups (late 90s), IoT and GIS startups, early AI and machine vision startups, and major fin-techs.
 I also owned and operated a small consulting firm for 18 years.

 In 1996 I wrote my first domain-specific programming language (DSL) for an electric utility billing report system.
 In 1998 I wrote my second DSL